 “You remember your Uncle Amir,” Father said, a statement.

-Harry’s eyes flickered over to Mother, who stood just behind Father, her arms crossed over stomach.
+Harry’s eyes flickered over to Mother, who stood just behind Father, her arms crossed over her stomach.
 The way she sucked her tongue over her front teeth told Harry all he needed to know: this man was no brother of hers.

 Uncle Amir smiled.
 His teeth were too large for his mouth; when the smile faded, his lips still didn’t cover the thick, yellowed ends.